Our

 forward 20 years or so to the time in the fifties when Ms Ros was at

 school.
-All the teachers were nuns and they were very strict.
-If you
+All the teachers were nuns and they were good teachers and taught respect for

 others.
 Class sizes varied, but were mostly multi-age classes.
 Grades 1